-When asked about the risks they could face if they returned to Venezuela, respondents most often cited a combination of causes, including violent incidents that may affect themselves individually, their families, or their communities.
-They also referred to serious obstacles to access the minimum standard of living, including access to health, food and labor.
-The graph shows the interlinkages between those risks as expressed by the interviewees.
-It shows that deterioration of the situation in Venezuela is multi-faceted and affects most aspects of the lives of individuals and communities, including safety.
+When asked about the risks they could face if they returned to Venezuela, respondents most often cited a combination of potential risks, including violent incidents they feared could affect them personally, their families, or their communities.
+They also referred to serious obstacles to achieving a minimum standard of living, including access to health, food and labor.
+The graphic shows the links between those risks, as expressed by the interviewees themselves.
+It shows that deterioration of the situation in Venezuela is multifaceted and affects most aspects of the lives of individuals and communities, including safety.